3MFConsortium/spec_booleans/3MF Boolean operations.md

 | path | **ST\_Path** | | | A file path to the object file being referenced.
 The path is an absolute path from the root of the 3MF container. |
 | @anyAttribute | | | | |

-The optional \<booleanoperations> element contains one or more \<boolean> elements to perform subtractive boolean operations to the mesh or components elements in the enclosing object.
+The optional \<booleanoperations> element contains one or more \<boolean> elements to perform subtractive boolean operations to the referenced object.

-**objectid** - Selects the object with the base object to be subtracted.
+**objectid** - Selects the object with the base object to apply the boolean operations.

 **operation** - The subtracting boolean operation to perform.
-The options for the subtracting operations are the following:
+The options for the boolean operations are the following:

 1.	*union*.
 The new object shape is defined as the merger of the shapes.
 The new object surface property is defined by the property of the surface property defining the outer surface.
 If material and the volumetric property, if available, in the overlapped volume is defined by the added object, as defined by [the 3MF Core Specification overlapping order](https://github.com/3MFConsortium/spec_core/blob/1.2.3/3MF%20Core%20Specification.md#412-overlapping-order)